Sum of Measures 1—5 (Total Package)

-(i) 13 February 2020, The authorities declared the state of high alert and quickly implemented a broad range of measures including social distancing, public events cancellations, and school and university closures; (ii) 29 July 2020, The government discussed and approved terms and arrangement for the re-opening of all levels of educational institutions, i.e., classes will be given in a combination of a physical classroom learning and online lessons and online classes of all levels of educational institutions will begin from September 1; (iii) 21 December 2020, The government announced a strict-lockdown regime from 23 December 2020 until 6 January 2021.
-4 January 2021, The government extended the lockdown until 11 January 2021 [update].
+(i) 13 February 2020, The authorities declared the state of high alert and quickly implemented a broad range of measures including social distancing, public events cancellations, and school and university closures; (ii) 29 July 2020, The government discussed and approved terms and arrangement for the re-opening of all levels of educational institutions, i.e., classes will be given in a combination of a physical classroom learning and online lessons and online classes of all levels of educational institutions will begin from September 1.
+On 24 February 2021, the government decided that general education schools, kindergartens, and day nurseries in aimags, soums, villages, and bags will resume operations on 1 March 2021; (iii) 21 December 2020, The government announced a strict-lockdown regime from 23 December 2020 until 6 January 2021.
+4 January 2021, The government extended the lockdown until 11 January 2021; (iv) 11 January 2021, The public emergency readiness or strict lockdown in Ulaanbaatar city has been lifted to transition back into the heightened state of readiness.